Key dates for 2026

 How to enter

-Submissions for the Creative Generation Excellence Awards in Visual Art 2022 are open until Wednesday 31 August 2022.
+Submissions for the 2026 Creative Generation Excellence Awards in Visual Art are open from 22 April to 21 August 2026.

 Before finalising the submission, the submitting teacher will be asked to tick a box acknowledging their understanding and acceptance of the program's terms and conditions.